 I recently watched a movie starring Greg Kinnear and Holly Hunter.
 In the movie, while at a party she is abruptly and rudely told by a stranger that her husband is having an affair.
 Later, when she confronts her husband at home, he fesses up.
 She is deeply hurt and angry of course.
 She tells him he has to choose who he wants to be with.
 He chooses to stay with her, which sets in motion some major life changes.
 Eventually, she is able to tell him that his affair was the best thing that could have happened to their marriage because now they are again intimate, relaxed, and honest with each other.

 How do you get to true forgiveness?
 You must first have an open mind.
 Open-mindedness is absolutely essential to bring about any significant, lasting change.
-Without an open mind, no healing will happen.
-(I have other articles on this site about how people change.)
+Without an open mind, no healing will happen, and that means you are willing to let go of your beliefs about what happened and to ask for a new perception.
 Maybe you simply reach a point where you are sick and tired of being sick and tired.
 You are fed up with suffering.
 So, you genuinely want to find a different way to look at life in general or at a specific, painful situation, a way that brings you peace.